Developer(s) – Crystal Dynamics & Nixxes Software VB

 Storyline – 10/10

 I’ve highlighted a few times throughout my blogging career that the Legacy of Kain series easily has my favorite video game story of all time (albeit unfinished), and this game is simply a telling of one out of the five main chapters.
 After the events of the first Blood Omen, the vampire Kain builds up an army of vampires, appointing four legionaries in the process, and resolves to take the land of Nosgoth for himself.
 However, he is opposed by another army known as the Sarafan, a band of fanatical humans, which had once been disbanded but are newly revived by their mysterious leader, known only as the Sarafan Lord.
 The two armies collide at the capital of Nosgoth, Meridian, and Kain clashes with the Sarafan Lord; the battle ending with the Sarafan Lord dispatching Kain, and taking from him his legendary sword, the Soul Reaver.
 200 years later, Kain awakes from a dormant state to find that a small vampiric resistance faction called the Cabal had restored him back to health.
 Within the time Kain had been asleep, the Sarafan have taken over Nosgoth themselves, enslaving humanity and hunting down every vampire they can find.
 Kain joins the Cabal and sets out on a quest to defeat the Sarafan, and their lord, and thus resume his ascent to power with the end goal of ruling over Nosgoth at last.
-Blood Omen 2 is considered weaker in story than the others, but I personally find it just as enthralling as any other entry in the series.
+Blood Omen 2 is considered weaker in the story than the others, but I personally find it just as enthralling as any other entry in the series.

 Originality – 6/10

 Although this title may not be overly original in terms of gameplay, and even visual style to any great extent, the overall concept and the progression of the series’ story serve to keep it relatively fresh and make it stand out among many other games released at the time.
 Indeed, I’ve noticed that throughout gaming history, there haven’t been a great many mainstream games released that focus on vampirism; the only ones I can think of off the top of my head are either Castlevania or Bloodrayne.